laravel/docs/installation.md

 <a name="your-first-laravel-project"></a>
 ## Your First Laravel Project

 Before creating your first Laravel project, you should ensure that your local machine has PHP and [Composer](https://getcomposer.org) installed.
-If you are developing on macOS, PHP and Composer can be installed via [Homebrew](https://brew.sh/).
+If you are developing on macOS, PHP and Composer can be installed within minutes via [Laravel Herd](https://herd.laravel.com).
 In addition, we recommend [installing Node and NPM](https://nodejs.org).

 After you have installed PHP and Composer, you may create a new Laravel project via the Composer `create-project` command: